 Like most countries in Europe, Austria and Slovenia rely heavily on the family for the provision of long-term care (LTC).
-They differ however, as to the nature and scope of support provided to family carers (more generous in Austria, while in Slovenia family is the carer “by default”).
-This study uses the different institutional settings between the two countries to explore the determinants of care use, both in terms of type of care (e.g. informal vs. formal care) and tasks provided.
+They differ, however, as to the nature and scope of support provided to family carers (more generous in Austria while in Slovenia, the family is the carer “by default”).
+This study uses the different institutional settings between the two countries to gain a better understanding of how older people make their choices regarding care, namely,

 University of Ljubljana, Slovenia, Institute for Economic Research, Slovenia